HARISH1211998/basic-Yaml-file/README.md

 Namespace -> isolated boundary for our kubernetes cluster we use request and limit as per resource quote allocation in kubernetes.

+Ingress class -> Ingress class is an group of default: true Ingress resource -> Ingress resource is an single component

 update replicaset
 kubectl scale --replica=30 deployment/<deploymentname>